 The family in Cuba is the most important thing.
-It’s an absolute priority for Cubans, which it won’t be erased with money, foreigners or tourism.
-The most important parts in a family are the old parents and children.
+It’s an absolute priority for Cubans, which won’t be erased with money, foreigners or tourism.
+The most important parts of a family are the old parents and children.
 Everyone congratulates you after receiving the news about pregnancy and from that moment on, you can expect a daily group of questions – how is your belly? –Literally: « how is your stomach? » which is the most common question during this time.
 Sometimes, before anything, the first one is How do you feel?
-But from that moment on, the belly is consider the most relevant event in our life.
-The same questions from the same people became omnipresent in our routine and sometimes, people will ask you about the baby, but definitely there will be time for the little one.
+But from that moment on, the belly is considered the most relevant event in our life.
+The same questions from the same people became omnipresent in our routine and sometimes, people will ask you about the baby, but definitely, there will be time for the little one.
 Let’s keep talking about the stomach for now.

 How is your stomach?

 If there is a belly, there is also a touch from anyone.
 In Poland, there will be social debates as well as on the Internet, concerning the touching or not of a woman’s belly and the discussions transcend our time and find support in the professional literature.

 In Cuba no one plays with these conventions: there is a belly, must increase the dimension, ensure that is growing and pass on a bit of softness to the baby.